 We’ve already shared our 1-Day Disneyland Itinerary, but this post is not simply “Day 2” of that.
 Rather, this is a stand-alone touring plan that reevaluates what your priorities and pace should be if you’re spending a second day in Disneyland.
 You could say this “plan of attack” is more like a “foray of fun,” as it takes a slightly more leisurely pace than our 1-day Disneyland itinerary…

 Note that this 2-day Disneyland itinerary is not a thorough listing of every attraction in the park.
-Even in 2 full days, you’re likely going to be skipping some stuff.
+Even in 2 full days, you might end up skipping some stuff.
 For our ride ratings and reviews of each attractions, read our Best Disneyland Attractions & Ride Guide post.

 If you need comprehensive assistance planning every aspect of your trip to Disneyland Resort, from where to purchase discount tickets to transportation from the airport, etc., read our Disneyland Resort Trip Planning Guide.
 That covers all facets of your vacation–this just covers how to spend your park time at Disneyland.
 There’s so much more to know, from Disney California Adventure to hotels, and more!

 What this Disneyland itinerary provides is a rough blueprint for experiencing our favorite things to do in an “ideal day” at Disneyland.
-This touring plan assumes moderate crowd levels (click here for our Disneyland Crowd Calendars); actual crowd levels and wait times will vary depending upon when you visit.
+This touring plan assumes moderate crowd levels (see our 2023 Disneyland Crowd Calendar); actual attendance levels and wait times will vary depending upon when you visit.